 Warranty: We warrant that the parts included in this kit are free from defects.
-If you find a defective part in your kit, please contact us @ info@teknorc.com and we will help you to resolve the issue.
+If you find a defective part in your kit, please contact us at info@teknorc.com and we will help to resolve the issue.
+If you modify any part prior to contacting us, the warranty claim will be void.
 We do not warranty parts that may be broken during operation of the vehicle or otherwise.
 Refer to the end of this instruction manual for a listing of spare/replacement and option parts.
 All spare parts and other info are available on our website (www.teknorc.com) and through our network of domestic and international dealers and distributors.

-Bag F Rear Hub/CVA Assembly
+Bag D Rear Bulkhead Assembly